-INEC denies creating 30,000 new polling units — Nigeria Today
+INEC Denies Creating 30,000 New Polling Units — Nigeria Today

 The commission assured the public that its decisions and actions shall always be guided by the provisions of the extant laws and its determination to respond to requests by Nigerians to serve them better.

-The post INEC denies creating 30,000 new polling units appeared first on The Nation Nigeria.
+The post INEC Denies Creating 30,000 New Polling Units appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share